Review sample supplied by Pink Faun

 Antipodes EX with Pink Faun USB and LAN cable both connected

 LAN or USB

 While the LAN cable was connected to the EX, so was the Pink Faun Digital Interlink USB cable, which enabled a direct comparison.
 Before I explain the audible differences I should note that USB cables are hugely dependent on the implementation of the protocol and can sound very different from server to server and from endpoint to endpoint.
 Certainly, in my case, the C1 and the Antipodes servers even more so, behave differently with LAN and USB but regular readers will know that I tend to prefer Ethernet over USB.

-As can be read in the review, the Pink Faun USB cable has a uniquely full-bodied, rich and smooth delivery and when compared to the Pink Faun LAN cable, this holds true.
-Of all the USB cables that I used, it remains a firm favorite for its full, rich and engaging delivery.
+As can be read in the review, the Pink Faun USB cable has a uniquely full-bodied, rich, and smooth delivery and when compared to the Pink Faun LAN cable, this holds true.
+Of all the USB cables I used, it remains a favorite for its full, rich and engaging delivery.
 But via Ethernet and the C1’s RoonReady board, even with the aforementioned OEM Cat6 cable, the sound is purer and more direct and ultimately most neutral to my ears.
-If we then add the Pink Faun LAN cable to the mix, then it’s simply game, set and match.
+If we then add the Pink Faun LAN cable to the mix, then it’s simply game, set, and match.
 The Pink Faun LAN cable manages to maintain the best assets of the Pink Faun USB cable and combines them with the intrinsic advantages of the ethernet connection to arrive at a sound that’s faster and nimbler and altogether more neutral yet still effortlessly engaging.
 Connected this way, the sound is not only rich and seductive but also fast and immediate, a combination that is usually very difficult to achieve in the digital realm.